All about RS485 – How RS485 Works and How to Implement RS485 into Industrial Control Systems?

 - This is an Industrial-grade 4G Data Logger from the Seeed’s SenseCAP product series.

-- It can connect up to 32 RS-485 sensors, designed industry standard.
+- It can connect up to 32 RS-485 sensors, designed by industry standards.

 - It is IP66 rated, waterproof and dustproof, which makes it ideal for long-term remote environmental monitoring in indoor and outdoor severe environments.